Scott3142/picademy-project/README.md

            ```
            ifconfig
            ```
-           in a Terminal.
+           in a terminal.
 (More instructions available [here](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-3-network-setup/finding-your-pis-ip-address).)

       2. On the client device: